britishegg/microsoft-rewards-searching/README.md

 make sure you ahk v2 installed thats it

-download both files one for the searcher and one for the generated questions
+download all files and put them all in one folder

-run the searcher
+run the microsoftsearcher.ahk file

 F12 to start and stop